Are you planning a weekend in the eternal city? These are the five things to do with children in Rome

 For the brave ones, consider a visit to the Catacombs with the children.

 In the catacombs, the first Christians met in great secret to pray and bury their loved ones.
-Now many of these catacombs can be visited and you can retrace a tangle, along even several kilometers, of tunnels, tunnels and niches.
+Now many of these catacombs can be visited and you can retrace a tangle, along even several kilometres, of tunnels, tunnels and niches.

 The path can last a couple of hours, it is also necessary to bring a sweater in the summer because in the basement the temperature is lower than the external one.